-Editor’s Note: The derivation and retrieval of the KAIOTF key are FFS.

-Editor’s Note: How to prevent key stream reuse is FFS.

-3. The AIoTF shall construct a NAS Command Request and protect the message based on the KAIoTF, the confidentiality and integrity algorithms for the AIoT device.
-The AIoTF shall send the Command Request containing the protected NAS Command Request to NG-RAN.
+3. The AIOTF shall construct a NAS Command Request and protect the message based on the keys for integrity and ciphering algorithms..
+The AIOTF shall send the Command Request containing the protected NAS Command Request to NG-RAN.

 Editor’s Note: the selection of confidentiality and integrity algorithms by the network is FFS

-4. The NG-RAN shall send a R2D message containing the protected NAS Command Request as specified in as specified in TS 38.300 [3] and TS 38.391 [6] .
+4. The NG-RAN shall send a R2D message containing the protected NAS Command Request as specified in TS 38.300 [3] and TS 38.391 [6] .

 5. The device shall verify the integrity of the command message.
 If the verification of integrity is successful, the AIoT device shall decipher it in case it is confidentiality protected.
-The AIoT device shall construct a NAS Command Response and protect the message based on the KAIoTF key using the same algorithms.
+The AIoT device shall construct a NAS Command Response and protect the message based on the configured encryption and integrity algorithms.

 6. The AIoT device shall send a D2R message containing the protected NAS Command Response to the NG-RAN as specified in as specified in TS 38.300 [3] and TS 38.391 [6].